ClaytonFarr/justship/README.md

    - add environment variables to project
      - can copy-paste full text from `.env` into 'Environment Variables' section of Vercel 'Configure Project' step
    - check for successful build
+     - if encounter issues, can run `npm run build` in local project to problem-solve
-   - add domain name to project on Vercel
+   - (Optional) add domain name to project on Vercel

 ========================